aeternity/protocol/contracts/sophia.md

 ```

 * The `acct` is the address of the oracle to register (can be the same as the contract).
-* The `sign` is a signature of the address to register proving you have the private key
+* The `sign` is a signature of the address to register, proving you have the private key
   of the oracle, or the integer 0 when address is the same as the contract.
 * The `qfee` is the minimum query fee to be paid by a user when asking a question of the oracle.
 * The `ttl` is the Time To Live in relative block height for the oracle.